A language empowering everyone to build reliable and efficient software. [rust-lang.org]

 Clippyand tests it.
 See the task definition in Rust quickstart.

-Experiment with function parameter types below to find out where there are useful (Note: All of them are used on multiple places in the Seed repo):
+Experiment with function parameter types below to find out where they are useful (Note: All of them are used on multiple places in the Seed repo):

 Once in a while: